mighdoll/sparkle/doc/src/jekyll/doc/DataTransform.md

 ## Built In Transforms
 Built in transforms are provided for timeseries streams.

-The built in transforms enable clients:
+The built in transforms enable clients to:

 * fetch raw unprocessed data
 * select time slices for time value streams
 * group time slices into calendar periods